 A relatively large number of people in North Muskegon telecommute to their jobs.
 Overall, about 8.24% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, North Muskegon doesn't have a public transportation system that people use for their commute.
+North Muskegon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of North Muskegon ranks among the highest in the nation.
-Of the 25-and-older adult population in North Muskegon, 47.92% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+North Muskegon is one of the most well-educated cities in the nation.
+47.92% of adults in North Muskegon have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 North Muskegon is a somewhat ethnically-diverse city.
 The people who call North Muskegon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Muskegon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Muskegon include German, English, Irish, Dutch, and Polish.